 For more on my work from Brazil please copy/paste this link for story @guardian

-Music to this video: “Temporary” composed by the incredibly talented Othon @OthonPanMuzik
+Music to this video: “Temporary” composed and played by Othon @OthonPanMuzik

 ©Tariq Zaidi Photography.
 All Rights Reserved.